veighnsche/cukerust/.docs/02_testing_vscode_extensions.md

 # Testing VS Code Extensions (TypeScript + Rust)

-This guide covers unit, integration, and end‑to‑end testing for a VS Code extension with a TypeScript host and Rust components (WASM/N‑API/CLI).
+This guide covers unit, integration, and end‑to‑end testing for a VS Code extension with a TypeScript host and a Rust (WASM) component.

 ## Test layers